-- We discussed the progress of the project and the progress of the relevant licence application with management and the directors - We reviewed relevant documentation pertaining to the above - We reviewed the appropriateness of the costs capitalised in accordance with IFRS 6: 'Exploration for and Evaluation of Mineral Resources'. - We made specific inquires of management and reviewed market announcements which confirmed the plan to continue investment in the Mahenge Liandu project subject to sufficient funding being available, as disclosed in note 2.2 - We considered whether the detailed feasibility study suggested any indicators of impairment for the project. - We have reviewed the adequacy of disclosures provided within the financial statements in relation to the impairment assessment against the requirements of the accounting standards.
+- We discussed the progress of the project and the progress of the relevant licence applications with management and the directors - We reviewed relevant documentation pertaining to the above - We reviewed the appropriateness of the costs capitalised in accordance with IFRS 6: 'Exploration for and Evaluation of Mineral Resources'. - We made specific inquires of management and reviewed market announcements which confirmed the plan to continue investment in the Mahenge Liandu project subject to sufficient funding being available, as disclosed in note 2.2 - We have reviewed the adequacy of disclosures provided within the financial statements in relation to the impairment assessment against the requirements of the accounting standards.